chrisl8/Witchazzan/client/src/objects/readme.md

 ## communicationsObject
  - This holds the websocket connection once it is made, so that other code can look at the connection or use it.

-## gamePieceList
+## hadrons
  - Never edit this.
+ - This is the master list of hadrons (game pieces) being managed by the game.
- - The incoming Game Pieces list from the server is stored here.
+ - The incoming hadrons from the server are merged with this.
  - The object file is purely to allow the code to "import" the data and then set and share it.